Dlisk92/DS_project_2/README.md

 1. The original dataset is found in the csv 'kc_house_data.csv'
 2. The 'Cleanup, EDA and Transformations.ipynb' file shows our complete data processing stage.
 Notes are compiled in the file.
+3. It is interesting to note that the area measurments(sqft of lot and living space) responed well to log transformation while more  uniformly different indicators responded better to boxcox

 ### Original Model
 This is the model using the given data for King County in 2014 & 2015.